 Located right in the middle of the city, Beacon Hill is where Boston's first European settler built himself a log cabin in 1625, five years before the Puritans arrived and established the village they called Boston.

 Full of elegant Federal-period mansions and charming cobblestone lanes lined with gas lamps, Beacon Hill's South Slope between Beacon and Pickney Streets gives you the chance to step back in time to when wealthy Brahmins ruled Boston society.

-But wander farther into the neighborhood in the area between Pickney and Cambridge Streets called the North Slope, and you'll discover a more diverse view of the rich tapestry of Boston's history related to the abolition of slavery, religious freedom, and equal rights.
+But wander farther into the neighborhood in the area between Pickney and Cambridge Streets called the North Slope, and you'll discover a more diverse view of the rich tapestry of Boston's history related to the abolition of slavery and the pursuit of religious freedom and equal rights.

 And along Charles Street, known as the Flat Side, you'll find plenty of lively restaurants, wonderful boutiques, and some of the city's finest antique shops and art galleries.

-Here are 10 interesting things to do and see in Beacon Hill.
+Here are 10 interesting things for you to do and see in Beacon Hill.

 Start your exploration of Beacon Hill by walking down Charles Street, the commercial heart of the neighborhood where residents and visitors shop and eat.